|Overall Rating||Liked it!|

 The Burton Name Dropper is a jibber with a lot of asymmetrical tech as well as a very thin core that has a unique personality.
-It’s not for everyone but many will really appreciate this in the jib park.
+If you buy this with the intention to jib and butter life will be good but if you think it’s going to be more than that you might be dissapointed..
 Other than a few minor tweaks the Name Dropper has not changed much from 2014-2017.

 Other than a few minor tweaks not much has changed over the last couple years.